Cheslay/EmergencyDrivingDetection/README.md

 ▶️ https://www.youtube.com/shorts/jz6B_zdqWPw

 ## Ethical & Safety Statement
-All experiments and data collection were performed in under conditions that ensured no impact on patient treatment or safety.
+All experiments and data collection were performed under conditions that ensured no impact on patient treatment or safety.

 ---